 The performance fee of the Fund is equal to 25% p.a.
-(2021: 25% p.a.) of any investment return on each unit in the Fund in excess of the Reserve Bank of Australia cash rate that prevails at the commencement of a performance fee period, subject to a "high water mark", and after taking into account the management fee.
-The performance fee is remitted to the Investment Manager.
+(2023: 25% p.a.) of any investment return on each unit in the Fund in excess of the Reserve Bank of Australia cash rate that prevails at the commencement of a performance fee period, subject to a "high water mark", and after taking into account the management fee.
+The performance fee is remitted to the Responsible entity (from 21 December 2023) and Investment Manager (to 20 December 2023).